 Determine Your Cost of Attendance

 Determine what your total cost is to attend PSU for an academic year.
 Please see the Student Account Services webpage for more information for actual charges which will be billed each semester.
-Direct (billable) costs and the estimated Cost of Attendance (COA) for the 2017-2018 academic year are listed below.
-Actual rates for 2018-2019 will be established by the University System of New Hampshire (USNH) Board of Trustees at the end of June 2018 and will be reflected in your Fall Semester bill which will be available online at the beginning of July 2018.
+Direct (billable) costs and the estimated Cost of Attendance (COA) for the 2022-2023 academic year are listed below.
+Actual rates for for each year are established by the University System of New Hampshire (USNH) Board of Trustees at the end of June and are reflected in Fall Semester bills which become available the first week in July.
 For specific information about aid and billing, please contact Financial Aid.

 |Direct BILLED Costs